wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/8-view-on-premises-devices.md

 1. In a browser, navigate to [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com).
 2. Click **Devices** > **All Devices**.
 3. Select a device that is synced from Configuration Manager via tenant attach.<br>
-   You can recognize devices that have been synced via tenant attach because **ConfigMgr** will be listed in the **Managed by** column for the device.
+   As noted before, you can recognize devices that have been synced via tenant attach because **ConfigMgr** will be listed in the **Managed by** column for the device.
+Devices can also be listed as **Co-managed** when both Configuration Manager and Intune apply, or as **Intune** when only Intune management applies.
-4. Click **Applications** to view a list of available apps.
+4. Click **Applications** to view a list of applicable apps.
 5. Select an application that hasn't been installed and click **Install**.

    [ ![Screenshot of application installation from Microsoft Endpoint Manager admin center](../media/set-up-tenant-attach-using-confirmation-manager-11.png) ](../media/set-up-tenant-attach-using-confirmation-manager-11.png#lightbox)